The barley used to make our Kronenbourg 1664 Blonde beer is changing.

-We are engaging consumers to improve understanding of sustainable agriculture to enable them to make more informed and environmentally conscious choices – starting with our Kronenbourg 1664 Blonde beer in France, where we launched the first traceable Responsible Barley chain in 2022.
+We are engaging consumers to improve understanding of more resilient agricultural practices to enable them to make more informed and environmentally conscious choices – starting with our Kronenbourg 1664 Blonde beer in France, where we launched the first traceable Responsible Barley chain in 2022.

-Thanks to a QR code on the packaging, and a new blockchain solution, consumers can keep a close eye on our commitments and progress in sourcing Responsible Barley for Kronenbourg 1664 Blonde, and access information about the barley’s journey from field to bottle.
+Thanks to a QR code on the packaging, and a new blockchain solution, consumers can access information about the barley’s journey from field to bottle, and keep a close eye on our commitments and progress in sourcing Responsible Barley for Kronenbourg 1664 Blonde.

-Over 155,000 consumers scanned the QR code in the first six months to learn about the various stages of the brewing process and the dates when their beer was brewed and bottled.
+More than 370,000 users have already scanned the QR code to learn about the various stages of the brewing process and the dates when their beer was brewed and bottled.

 To reach our ZERO Farming Footprint goal, we are taking steps to adopt more sustainable agricultural practices.